-Encouraging matching gift opportunities enable your donors to further their involvement with your organization and their impact on your cause.
-It will also help your nonprofit to cultivate stronger relationships with your current donors.
+Matching gift opportunities enable your donors to further their involvement with your organization and their impact on your cause.
+They also help your nonprofit cultivate stronger relationships with your current donors.

-While your nonprofit can rely on donors to submit these forms, many donors are unaware that this opportunity exists!
-To boost your fundraising ideas, it’s best to utilize your data management to reach out to specific donors who are eligible for matching gifts and encourage them to submit the form.
+While your nonprofit can rely on donors to submit these forms, many donors are unaware this opportunity exists.
+So to boost your fundraising ideas, it’s best to utilize your data management to reach out to specific donors who are eligible for matching gifts and encourage them to submit the form.

 Your donor management tools can minimize the amount of time your organization spends on pursuing matching gift opportunities by identifying which donors you should pursue.
-Beyond just matching gift opportunities, your donor management tool also correctly identifies which major gift donors you should pursue.
+Those tools will also help you identify potential major gift donors.